secretstartups/handbook/cadence/index.html.md

 Items on this page are grouped into a cadence based on the underlying period of time that the item pertains to, not based on when the item is updated.
 For example, our [strategy](/company/strategy/#three-year-strategy) looks three years out but is reviewed [annually by E-Group](/company/offsite/#offsite-topic-calendar) and may be updated more frequently if the need arises.

-### Cadence Hierarchy
+### Cadence Definitions

 How elements of our cadence fit together over time:

-1. [Our Purpose](/company/purpose/) is to help people **increase their lifetime earnings** through training, access to opportunities, and the DevOps platform.
+1. [Our Purpose](/company/purpose/) is the reason GitLab exists.
+Our purpose is to help people **increase their lifetime earnings** through training, access to opportunities, and the DevOps platform.
-1. [Our Mission](/company/mission) is the way we realize that income increase, we do that by allowing **everyone to contribute**, to both our product, and our company.
+1. [Our Mission](/company/mission) is the way we realize our purpose of increasing people's lifetime earnings.
+Our mission is to make it so that **everyone can contribute** by using our product, to our product, and to our company.
-1. [Our Vision](/company/vision) is what we want the product to evolve into in the next 10 years, **AllOps**.
+1. [Our Vision](/company/vision) is what we want the product to evolve into in the next 10 years, **AllOps** - a single application for DevSecOps, ModelOps, and a Servicedesk.
-1. [Our Strategy](/company/strategy/) consists of the three following **pillars** that we'll focus on over the next three years: Customer Results, Maturing the Platform, and Growing Careers.
+1. [Our Strategy](/company/strategy/) is what we'll focus on over the next 3 years in order to make progress towards our vision.
+Our strategy is to be the leading **DevSecOps Platform** by focusing on our three strategic pillars: Customer Results, Maturing the Platform, and Growing Careers.
 1. [Our Yearlies](/company/yearlies/) are annual goals to make progress to our three year strategy.
-We have 3 goals around every pillar, for **9 goals** in total.
+We have 3 goals per strategic pillar, for **9 goals** in total.
 1. [Our OKRs](/company/okrs) are **quarterly objectives** to make progress towards the yearly goals.
 They have a hierarchy in them with which they flow from the CEO level to the level of teams.

 How other elements relate to our cadence: